MikiasTeshome/MikiasTeshome/README.md

 <!---
 MikiasTeshome/MikiasTeshome is a ✨ special ✨repository because its ` README.md `(this file) appears on your GitHub profile. scared money dont make no money woo
 You can click herenow the Preview link to takethis comment a look wow at your changes.
-YES,Dready got a job to do to day no have to commit but you still you committ for oll school work hassle is very badd --->
+YES,Dready got a job to do to day no have to commit but you still you committ for oll school work hassle is very badd you have to show what you working be gid--->